Cobordism of nested manifolds: Nested Pontryagin-Thom construction

 \begin{definition} A {\bf nested $(\theta',\theta)$-cobordism} between two nested $(\theta',\theta)$-submanifolds $K'\subseteq K$, $\widetilde{K}'\subseteq\widetilde{K}$ of $M$ is a cobordism $W$ between $K$ and $\widetilde{K}$ as in \cref{def:cob}, together with a compact submanifold $W'\subseteq W$ intersecting $\partial W$ transversely and a lift of the classifying map of the normal bundle $\nu_{W'}^W$ to $\theta'$, restricting to $K'\sqcup\widetilde{K}'$ on the boundary:

 See \cref{fig1} for an example of a nested cobordism inside $S^2\times[0,1]$. \end{definition}

 Nested $(\theta',\theta)$-cobordism is an equivalence relation.
 Let us denote the {\bf set of $(\theta',\theta)$-cobordism classes of nested $(\theta',\theta)$-submanifolds of $M$} by $\mathrm{NCob}^{(\theta',\theta)}(M)$.
 Notice that the codimensions of the submanifolds are implicit in the structures $\theta$, $\theta'$.
 If we have big enough codimension $d>\frac{m+1}{2}$, $\mathrm{NCob}^{(\theta',\theta)}(M)$ is an abelian group under disjoint union.
-The same happens if $m-k>1$ and $M= S^m$.
+The same happens if $d>1$ and $M= S^m$.
 Next, we introduce the definition of nested manifold without a background manifold $M$.
 Note that in this case, the rank of the normal bundle of the highest-dimensional manifold changes, but the rank of the normal bundle of the smallest-dimensional manifold inside the highest-dimensional manifold is still fixed.
 Then, we consider one stable structure $\Theta$ as in \cref{def:stablestructure} for the highest-dimensional manifold. \begin{definition} A {\bf (once) nested $(\theta',\Theta)$-manifold} of dimensions $k_2<k_1$ is a $\Theta$-manifold $K$ of dimension $k_1$, together with a $\theta'$-submanifold $K'\subseteq K$.
 The {\bf stable nested cobordism group $\Omega_{k_1}^{(\theta',\Theta)}$ of $(\theta',\Theta)$-manifolds of dimensions $k_2<k_1$} is:

-the colimit of the inclusions $\mathrm{NCob}^{(\theta',\theta(n))}(S^{k_1+n})\to\mathrm{NCob}^{(\theta',\theta(n+1))}(S^{k_1+n+1})$.\end{definition} Cobordisms between submanifolds of a given manifold $M$ were already studied by Pontryagin and Thom.
+the colimit of the maps $\mathrm{NCob}^{(\theta',\theta(n))}(S^{k_1+n})\to\mathrm{NCob}^{(\theta',\theta(n+1))}(S^{k_1+n+1})$ induced by the standard sphere inclusions.\end{definition} Cobordisms between submanifolds of a given manifold $M$ were already studied by Pontryagin and Thom.
 However, these cobordisms were considered within $M\times [0,1]$, that is, with the highest-dimensional cobordism being cylindrical.
 We allow the highest-dimensional manifold to change, and we will also consider the option of having further submanifolds inside the submanifolds.
 The unstable and the stable nested Pontryagin-Thom constructions are given by the following theorem. \begin{theorem} There is a bijection